 Albania was once a net exporter of electricity, but it has been forced to import power due to rising demand and a stagnation of new capacity installations since the transition from a centrally planned economy to an open market in the late 1980s.
 This has led in the past to power shortages during dry periods, and even blackouts during prolonged droughts.

-Energy demand is expected to increase by 60 per cent in 2020, and there is a clear need for Albania to strengthen its energy security.
+Energy demand is expected to increase and there is a clear need for Albania to strengthen its energy security.
 While efforts to develop new thermal, wind and solar capacity are ongoing, hydropower remains the nation’s largest energy resource.

-Estimates show that only 30 to 35 per cent of Albania’s hydropower potential has been developed so far.
-Delays due to social and environmental concerns have been a deterrent to major projects.
+Estimates show that only about a third of Albania’s hydropower potential has been developed so far.

-Most of the new capacity installations are aimed at strengthening power supply to the south of the country, and to complete the planned cascade of projects on the Drin River.
-Ashta (53 MW), commissioned in 2012, was the largest hydropower project to be completed in Albania since the 1990s.
+Most of the new capacity installations are aimed at strengthening power supply to the south of the country.

-Another major project is the EUR 535 million Devoll River cascade, which will consist of two hydropower stations, Banja and Moglicë.
-With a total installed capacity of 256 MW, these two stations will produce around 729 GWh each year, increasing Albania’s electricity production by nearly 17 per cent.
+One major project is the Devoll River cascade, which will consist of two hydropower stations, Banja and Moglicë.
+With a total installed capacity of 256 MW, these two stations are expected to produce around 730 GWh each year, increasing Albania’s electricity production by nearly 17 per cent.

 Read our detailed country profile in the 2015 Hydropower Status Report.